The joys of the reclusive life

 which are impossible in the bustle of society life.”

-Since the days of my youth I had fixed on the age of forty as the end of my efforts to succeed, the final term of my various ambitions.
+Since the days of my youth I had fixed on the age of 40 as the end of my efforts to succeed, the final term of my various ambitions.
 I had the firm intention, when I reached this age, of making no further effort to climb out of whatever situation I was in and of spending the rest of my life living from day to day with no thought for the future.

 When the time came I carried out my plan without difficulty, and although my fortune at that time seemed to be on the point of changing permanently for the better, it was not only without regret but with real pleasure that I gave up these prospects.